Paimon

-The Goetic King known as Paimon, is a spirit named in various grimoires, prominently featured in the The Lesser Key of Solomon (specifically in the Ars Goetia).
-Other early grimoires and demonological texts where he is mentioned include Johann Weyer's Pseudomonarchia Daemonum, Jacques Collin de Plancy's Dictionnaire Infernal, the Livre des Esperitz (as "Poymon"), the Clavis Inferni, the Liber Officiorum Spirituum, The Book of Abramelin, and certain French editions of The Grimoire of Pope Honorius (as Bayemon); as well as British Library, Sloane MS 3824.
+Paimon or Paymon is a spirit or demon in the Ars Goetia, and is also one of the 72 demons summoned by King Solomon.
+Paimon is named in various grimoires, notably in the Ars Goetia section of the The Lesser Key of Solomon.
+Other early grimoires and demonological texts that mention him include Johann Weyer's Pseudomonarchia Daemonum, Jacques Collin de Plancy's Dictionnaire Infernal, the Livre des Esperitz (as "Poymon"), the Clavis Inferni, the Liber Officiorum Spirituum, The Book of Abramelin, and certain French editions of The Grimoire of Pope Honorius (as Bayemon); as well as British Library, Sloane MS 3824.

 Status and rank

 The Goetia, Liber Officiorum Spirituum, and Weyer begin entries on King Paimon noting that he is quite obedient to Lucifer.
 Both the Pseudomonarchia Daemonum and the Liber Officiorum Spirituum note that he is more obedient to the will of Lucifer than any of the other kings.

 King Paimon appears as the ninth spirit in the Ars Goetia, the 22nd spirit in the Pseudomonarchia Daemonum, and in the Dictionnaire Infernal.
 In the Liber Officiorum Spirituum, he is first listed as the sixth spirit and later as the third king.

 The Goetia, Weyer, de Plancy, Liber Officiorum Spirituum, and Sloane MS 3824 rank Paimon as a king.
 Paimon is one of the nine demonic Kings in the Ars Goetia alongside Bael, Beleth, Purson, Asmoday, Vine, Balam, Zagan, and Belial.
 Additionally, in some early texts, Paimon is sometimes listed (but not in the Goetia or in the Pseudomonarchia), as one of the four Kings of the cardinal directions, commonly presented as Oriens (East), Amaymon (South), Egyn (or Ariton)(North), and with Paimon being the ruler of the West, but the rulers of the four cardinal directions are sometimes described differently.
 While Oriens is commonly associated with the East, some sources, particularly in the Grimoire of Pope Honorius, also name Magoa (or Magoth) as the ruler of the East, rather than Oriens.
 In addition to this, Magot (Magoth), Oriens, Paimon, Ariton, and Amaymon are also listed in the Book of Abramelin as among the Eight Dukes or Sub-Princes alongside Astaroth, Asmodi/Asmodee (Asmodeus), and Beelzebub (Belzebud).
 While the Livre des Esperitz does not explicitly rank Paimon as a king, it does, however, identify him to be one of the four principal cardinal direction spirits where he rules the west, as well as that the one compelling him should face towards the west.
 Sloane MS 3824 and the Grimoire of Pope Honorius specify that King Paimon is king of the west.
 Additionally, while some versions of the Ars Goetia consider that the conjurer should observe towards the West for calling upon King Paimon, Sloane 2731 specifically considers that he is to be observed towards the Northwest.
 In the Book of Abramelin (where his appearance is given no description), he is instead one of the eight dukes.
 It is said that he has no power over the lord above and would be demolished in any battle.